 How to have your wine and still lose weight

-So now that it’s been established that light wine drinking on its own won’t cause you to pack on the pounds it’s time to look how to lose weight too while drinking.
+So now that it’s been established that light wine drinking on its own won’t cause you to pack on the pounds it’s time to look how to shed some weight too while drinking.

 First off you have to make sure you’re doing everything else right to make sure you don’t end up gaining weight.
-Since your body prioritizes burning off the alcohol for energy it’s important to make sure you’re exercising.
+Since your body prioritizes burning off the excess calories from alcohol for energy it’s important to make sure you’re exercising.

 If you’re not burning off the alcohol for energy then your body is not going to be burning off your fat stores.
 And if your body isn’t burning off your fat stores then that makes losing fat near impossible.

-Ensuring you’re getting enough sleep is also of the utmost importance if you don’t want drinking wine to lead to weight increases.
+Ensuring you’re getting enough sleep is also of the utmost importance if you don’t want moderate consumption of wine to lead to weight increases.
 Studies have found those who consume large amounts of alcohol and are overweight also ended up not getting enough sleep (32).

 This can create a deadly cycle.
-If you’re not getting enough sleep then this can lead to drinking even more alcohol and even increases in body weight.
+If you’re not getting enough sleep then this can lead to drinking too much wine and even increases in body weight.
 Consuming too much alcohol before bed can lead to sleeping problems.
 Your body will have trouble reaching deep REM levels of sleep with alcohol in your system (33).

 Finally, your genetics are going to play a big role.
-If you’re genetically more likely to gain weight easily then you might have a harder time keeping the pounds off with drinking wine.
-Some researchers believe some might be predisposed to be more likely to gain weight from alcohol consumption than others (34).
+If you’re genetically more likely to weight gain easily then you might have a harder time keeping the pounds off.
+Some researchers believe some might be predisposed to be more likely to weight gain from alcohol consumption than others (34).
 This is because their genetics cause their body to not be as efficient with burning alcohol for energy.
 Those with certain genotypes are much more likely to be overweight.